How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Watering

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot and death of the plant.

 Variegated Triangle Leaf Fig is sensitive to chlorine and other chemicals dissolved in water.
 Use only chlorine-free water to water the plant to avoid spots on the leaves.